cunnie/docs/mac-mini-CF.md

 Click **Return to Installation Dashboard**

 Congratulations, we have deployed Cloud Foundry's Ops Manager and BOSH.
+Ready for more?
+Let's install Elastic Runtime (i.e. Cloud Foundry), which is described in the subsequent post, [World’s Smallest IaaS, Part 3: the PaaS](http://pivotallabs.com/worlds-smallest-iaas-part-3-paas/).

 ---